Introduction

-In Linux servers, more than 60 binaries and major services such as SSH, Named, Bash etcrely on the glibc libraries.
-A heap-based buffer overflow was found in __nss_hostname_digits_dots() and an attacker could use this flaw to execute arbitrary code with the privilege of the users running the application using the function gethostbyname()
+On Linux servers, more than 60 binaries and major services, such as SSH, Nmap, and Bash, rely on the glibc libraries.
+A heap-based buffer overflow was found in __nss_hostname_digits_dots(), and an attacker could use this flaw to execute arbitrary code with the privilege of the users running the application using the function gethostbyname()

-If the glibc version in your server is lower than 2.18, then your server is most exposed to this vulnerability.
+If the glibc version on your server is below 2.18, your server is most exposed to this vulnerability.

-You can check the glibc version in your server using the command given below.
+You can check the glibc version on your server using the command given below.

 #ldd –version

-Also, you can check if your server is vulnerable to GHOST attack by using a program released by Qualsys.
+Also, you can check if your server is vulnerable to a GHOST attack by using a program released by Qualys.

 Note: Use this program at your own risk.